Co-Founder and CEO

 Peter Tam serves as a board member and board observer on startup and midsized medical instrumentation companies.
 Peter is experienced with product design, and has manufacturing expertise for medical and commercial control and instrumentation sectors.
 Peter brings expertise to Tombot’s Board through global strategic partners (FDA and ISO 9001); commercial control and medical instrument scale-up manufacturing; and electronic (microcontrollers based) product transformation - idea to product.
 Peter earned his BSEE and MSEE at California State University.

 I’ve faced a number of tough choices in my life, but taking away my mother’s dog was among the most difficult.
-Nancy was always eccentric, but in 2011 her quirky charm began to dwindle away.
+Nancy was always eccentric.
+In 2011, that quirky charm dwindled away.
 What was originally diagnosed as mild cognitive impairment steadily progressed to Alzheimer’s dementia.
-My mother lost her ability to care for herself, but at the same time succeeded in training her golden doodle puppy “Golden Bear” to be aggressive towards her caregiver.
-Golden Bear was my mother’s best friend; losing her contributed to her severe loneliness and depression.
+Not only did Nancy lose her ability to care for herself, she also trained her Goldendoodle puppy, “Golden Bear,” to be aggressive toward her caregiver.
+Golden Bear was Nancy’s best friend and primary companion.
+Sadly, rehoming my mother’s dog exacerbated her severe loneliness and depression.

 I launched Tombot in 2017 to serve these people.

 Use left/right arrows to navigate the slideshow or swipe left/right if using a mobile device